SteveSayantan/DevOps-Bootcamp/ansible/ansible-usage.md

 ## Write Playbook
 Playbooks are used to perform multiple tasks.
 In the following playbook, we install nginx and start nginx.

 - First, we need to create an yaml file, say *playbook.yml* .
-It starts with **---** .

-- Maintain proper indentation.

   ```yaml
   ---